Coming soon to a Starbucks near you: I’ll take a flat white and a conversation about intersectionality to go, please!

 Meanwhile, Starbucks stores cater to a specific demographic: younger, wealthier, college-educated and yes, white.
 The stores are packed most densely in areas that are 70-75% Caucasian.
 White people need to be a part of these conversations, but we also have to be mindful of them dominating the discourse, intentionally or not.
 In order to foster truly transformative conversations, Starbucks executives would have to make sure they center on minority voices.
 After all, systemic erasure of minorities is one of the reasons why racism thrives today.

 Who will be training Starbucks employees in the basics?
 Will they receive extra compensation for their time and effort?
 (Actually, that last suggestion isn’t so bad, considering baristas make an average of about $9 an hour.)
 Most people do not understand that racism and prejudice is not the same thing: racism is what happens when power and prejudice combine.
 And don’t get me started on the myth of reverse racism.
-It could be hard to discuss heavy topics against an uber-smooth backdrop of new age and jazz.

 In order for Starbucks to really become a game changer, its employees would have to be extremely careful to not create false equivalences.
 (No, America’s ethnic majority does not suffer from anti-white racism.)
 A banal conversation is one thing, but what if poorly-trained employees actually ended up making the current situation worse?
 The whole program would be in ruins.